ItsRamiz/AVL-Tree/README.md

-# AVL-Tree - The fastest running program in Uni Haifa - Data Structures Summer 2021
+# AVL-Tree - Top 3 fastest running program in Uni Haifa - Data Structures Summer 2021
 Built an AVL tree that supports the following: All functions we're built with the perfect complexity Inserting an element/
 Searching an element/